Extending entities

 },

-service and then does two fetches from the users
+}The gateway first fetches from the reviews service and then does two fetches from the users service for each review, all in parallel.

 We can look at the query plan to diagnose performance issues—it’s possible that the query plan will show a lot of fetches in series, which increases latency.
-A fetch in series—where the second fetch happens after the first is complete—is denoted by Sequence
+A fetch in series—where the second fetch happens after the first is complete—is denoted by Sequence.
+In the case of bugs, the query plan might also help us discover why the gateway is not working as we expect.

-Another tool we have for diagnosing bugs is our gateway’s RemoteGraphQLDataSource
+Another tool we have for diagnosing bugs is our gateway’s RemoteGraphQLDataSource, to which we can add the didReceiveResponse method, where we can log responses from the services:

 class AuthenticatedDataSource extends RemoteGraphQLDataSource {